 To start the scotch egg with its richly flavoured gammon from Oaktrack, a local smallholding in Charlton Down, Andover.

 Finally the pudding.
-I’m not normally a desert kind-a girl, but for research purposes I plunged in to the honey and lavender ‘burnt Cambridge cream’: gently baked, light as a feather yet dairy rich, it was a million heavenly miles from the gloopy creme de brulee of my childhood.
+I’m not normally a desert kind-a girl, but for research purposes I plunged in to the honey and lavender ‘burnt Cambridge cream’.
+Gently baked, light as a feather yet dairy rich, it was a million heavenly miles from the gloopy crème brûlée of my childhood.

 Anything else to add?
-Well, the Valentine’s Day menu looks pretty special, there’s live music on Friday evenings and, this being deep countryside, you might want to walk off your meal: northbound takes you to Upton Manor then onwards to Vernham Dean or amble up the main road for a few metres, with The Crown to your right, and take the footpath that leads to Tangley.
+There’s live music on Friday evenings and, this being deep countryside, you might want to walk off your meal: northbound takes you to Upton Manor then onwards to Vernham Dean or amble up the main road for a few metres, with The Crown to your right, and take the footpath that leads to Tangley.